 - Again, by feeling, locate the top-most part of your hipbone.
 It feels curved and is almost directly below the bottom of your ribs.
 This is the bottom point.

 - Place a soft tape measure on top of an imaginary line which wraps around your waist, passing exactly half-way between these two (top and bottom) points.
+If you do not have a flexible measuring tape, use a piece of string.
+You can measure the string with a rigid tape measure afterward.

 - Take the measurement after one normal exhalation (breathe out naturally, hold, measure).
 Do not clench or “suck your tummy in”.